 People don't want to think that something bad might happen to them.
 But when such bad things do happen, people realize the need for insurance.
 But in many cases, it's too late by then.
 So the big challenge is helping them see the value of insurance while there is still time.

 This is where email marketing plays a critical role, and offers insurance agents the opportunity to nurture their relationship with the prospects and build that trust and credibility.
 So that if and when things go bad, the prospects will remember 'that' insurance agent.

-Sure, convincing people to buy insurance, and return on investment in something they don’t want to think might happen in the future is tricky.
+Sure, convincing people to buy insurance, and invest in something they don't want to think might happen in the future is tricky.